What Is Brad Garrett's Net Worth and Salary?

 Garrett's comedic talents garnered him first prize on the "Star Search" TV competition in 1984, which provided a launchpad for his acting career.
 He appeared in several TV shows and movies, but his most defining role came with "Everybody Loves Raymond," where he played Ray Romano's lovable yet oft-overlooked brother.
 His outstanding performance earned him five Emmy nominations and three wins for Outstanding Supporting Actor in a Comedy Series.

 Beyond "Everybody Loves Raymond," Garrett's distinctive deep voice has made him a popular choice for animated characters, including roles in "Finding Nemo" (2003) and "Ratatouille" (2007).
-From 2008 to 2010, he starred in his sitcom, "Til Death."
+From 2008 to 2010, he starred in the Fox sitcom "Til Death."

 Early Life

-Brad H. Gerstenfeld was born on April 14th of 1960 in Woodland Hills, Los Angeles.
+Brad H. Gerstenfeld was born on April 14, 1960, in Woodland Hills, Los Angeles.
 Raised in a Jewish household alongside two older brothers, he attended high school in Woodland Hills.
-Although he attended UCLA after graduating from high school, he dropped out after a couple of months to pursue a full-time career as a comedian.
+Although he attended UCLA after graduating from high school, he dropped out after a few months to pursue a full-time career as a comedian.

 Career